 The Palomar Health-USD partnership includes Arch Health Partners, Graybill Medical Group, North County Health Services and Neighborhood Healthcare Community Clinics.

-USD Executive Vice President and Provost Dr. Julie Sullivan says, “I’m delighted about the joint collaboration on research activities and innovations in clinical teaching and program development, especially in light of Palomar Health’s new Palomar Medical Center, and USD’s future Beyster Institute for Nursing Research, Advanced Practice, and Simulation.”
+USD Executive Vice President and Provost Dr. Julie Sullivan says, “I’m delighted about the joint collaboration on research activities and innovations in clinical teaching and program development, especially in light of Palomar Health’s new Palomar Medical Center Escondido, and USD’s future Beyster Institute for Nursing Research, Advanced Practice, and Simulation.”

 USD’s Dean Hardin says the announcement of the partnership is a perfect capstone to a special month of celebrations honoring health care providers: National Nurses Week and National Hospital Week were celebrated in May.
 She praised Palomar Health’s enlightened vision on the role of nursing research and APRNs in improving quality health care.
 “This partnership highlights the excellence and innovation of both institutions,” Dr. Hardin says.

-About Palomar Health: The northern San Diego County district operates facilities across the full continuum of care, including skilled nursing, home health, population specific services and three acute care facilities: Palomar Health Downtown Campus in Escondido, Pomerado Hospital in Poway, and the new Palomar Medical Center in west Escondido, which is scheduled to open Aug.
+About Palomar Health: The northern San Diego County district operates facilities across the full continuum of care, including skilled nursing, home health, population specific services and three acute care facilities: Palomar Medical Center Downtown Escondido, Palomar Medical Center Poway, and the new Palomar Medical Center Escondido, which is scheduled to open Aug.
 19 and is being hailed already as the largest and most innovative hospital project in the country.

 About the USD Hahn School of Nursing and Health Science: The school offers masters and doctoral programs for pediatric, family, adult, gerontology, and psychiatric APRNs.
 In recent years, USD has tripled its number of graduates while maintaining a high percentage of under-represented and male students, and 99 percent on-time student graduation rates.
 The school also has a most unique simulation laboratory that utilizes trained actors, case scenarios, video-recording and analytic systems and computerized mannequins for student training.